jeftegoes/AwsOverview/Database/Amazon RDS.md

   - Continuous backups and restore to specific timestamp (Point in Time Restore)!
   - Monitoring dashboards.
   - Read replicas for improved read performance.
-  - Multi AZ setup for DR (Disaster Recovery).
+  - Multi-AZ setup for DR (Disaster Recovery).
   - Maintenance windows for upgrades.
   - Scaling capability (vertical and horizontal).
   - Storage backed by EBS (gp2 or io1).